 At times, having a child with asthma can be challenging.
 Parents tell us they sometimes struggle to get the support they need from healthcare professionals and their child’s teachers.

-“I used to worry so much and felt really frustrated and felt like an over-the-top parent if I kept going in to school.
+“I used to worry so much and felt really frustrated and like an over-the-top parent if I kept going in to school.
 Eventually after I’d gone in enough times they started to take George’s asthma more seriously and I felt more relaxed leaving him in school.
 Stand your ground with the school, other parents and doctors.
 Mums know best.
 You must go with your gut instinct and never give up.” – Jayne, mum to George and Lena, now teenagers.

 “Most of the time Sami is okay taking his preventer inhaler.
 If he has the odd temper tantrum about taking it, it tends to be short-lived because he knows he has to take it whether he wants to or not.
-I do get frustrated especially when we are in a hurry, but I have to stay calm, and tend to bribe him by saying: ‘You will not get a treat if you don’t take your inhaler,’ which usually works.” – Shakeela, mum to Sami, 6 and Salis, 12.
+I do get frustrated especially when we are in a hurry, but I have to stay calm, and tend to bribe him by saying: ‘You won’t get a treat if you don’t take your inhaler,’ which usually works.” – Shakeela, mum to Sami, 6 and Salis, 12.

 Some parents tell us they feel guilty their child has asthma and worry they did something wrong.
 It’s true that factors such as smoking during pregnancy can raise their risk.

-If you’re feeling guilty about having to take time off from work to care for your child with asthma, talk to your employer.
+- If you’re feeling guilty about having to take time off from work to care for your child with asthma, talk to your employer.
 You can help them understand what you and your child have been through and why you’ve needed time off.

 “My parents have been brilliant.
 They know how to deal with asthma because of me, so I feel safe leaving the boys with them.
 And if I’ve been up all night with one of the boys my mum knows how I feel.
 She’ll come round with a meal or put a wash on.
 And they’re always at the end of the phone if I need to offload.
 I’m really lucky to have good support.
-It helps me get through the difficult patches.” – Anna and her two sons Gabriel, 10, and Beau, 5.
+It helps me get through the difficult patches.” – Anna and her two sons Gabriel, 10, and Beau, 5, all have asthma.

 “Support groups for parents and wider family are a lifeline.
 I have found a lot of information on the internet.
 I’ve also found it really useful talking to people who had asthma – particularly those who were diagnosed as children and have grown up with it.
 It’s good to know what helps them and just talk to other people about what you’re going through.” – Sarah, mum to William, 3 and Thomas, 13.

-Life can sometimes feel too busy and demanding, and when you’re caught up with worrying about your child’s asthma it’s easy to forget about looking after yourself.
-It’s really important to keep an eye on your stress levels and do things to relax.
+Life can sometimes feel too busy and demanding, and when you’re caught up with worrying about your child’s asthma it’s easy to forget to look after yourself.
+But if you’re stressed, it can be harder to take care of anyone else.
+It’s important to:

 “As a busy mum I don’t really get a lot of time for myself but I do have a very close family who will help me if I need a bit of help when I feel unwell – which thankfully is not very often.
 This year I ran the London Marathon for Asthma UK and spent a year training.
 I have enjoyed using this as a bit of me time.
-I enjoy reading and cross stitching which I will do if I have a few minutes spare and I do catch up for a cuppa when I can with my friends” - Sarah, mum to William, 3 and Thomas, 13.
+I enjoy reading and cross stitching which I will do if I have a few minutes spare and I do catch up for a cuppa when I can with my friends.” – Sarah, mum to William, 3 and Thomas, 13.

-“It is very important that parents have some time to themselves.
+“It’s very important that parents have some time to themselves.
 My way of relaxing was to go for walks and also catch up with friends.
 My parents helped out a lot.
 I used to stop over at their house and they took some of the pressure away whilst I was there.” – Jayne, mum to George and Lena, now teenagers.

-Last updated June 2018
+Last updated May 2019

-Next review due June 2019
+Next review due May 2022